victorchu123/Distributed-Systems/Assignment#2/README.md

-#Distributed File System with Remote Procedure Call, Centralized Lock Server, and Heartbeat Failure Detection
+#Distributed File System with a Remote Procedure Call, Centralized Lock Server, and Heartbeat Failure Detection
 ##Instructions:
 	1) Navigate to directory with all .py files with 'cd' command in Terminal.